PixelDev2/Multipurpose-discord-bot/README.md

 <details>
   <summary> Click to expand</summary>

-Download the Source Code
+- Download the Source Code
-Either by: git clone https://github.com/Tomato6966/Multipurpose-discord-bot Or by downloading it as a zip from the releases tab or a branch.
+- Either by: git clone https://github.com/Tomato6966/Multipurpose-discord-bot
+- downloading it as a zip from the releases tab or a branch.

 </details>